zvifadzomatsenazingoni/Poverty-project/README.md

 wealthscorecont: numeric wealth score for each household
 wealthquintile: five wealth quintile categories for each household defined as 1"Lowest" 2"Second" 3"Middle" 4"Fourth" 5"Highest

-2. Cluster geolocations (geolocations.csv): This file contains the geospatial data (geolocations) of the cluster site where the data was collected.
-The column variable labels are:
-centroidid: cluster location unique identification number
-ID_1: Malawi district code
-NAME_1: Malawi district names
-longitude: Longitude geocoordinate
-latitude: Latitude geocoordinate

 Output Files

-1. Cluster-level wealth percentage (WQ1 data.csv/ WQ1 data.dta): The output file will contain the percentage of ultra-poverty estimates at each cluster for the 437 clusters in addition to other variables.
+1. Cluster-level wealth percentage (WQ1 data.csv/ WQ1 data.dta): The output file will contain the percentage of ultra-poverty estimates at each cluster in addition to other variables.
 The column variable labels are:
 centroidid: cluster location unique identification number
 ID_1: Malawi district code
 NAME_1: Malawi district names